ClovisNzoyisaba/Pacman/README.md

    - Ultimately overkill for a uniform-cost grid.

 2. **Pacman’s Original Algorithm (research)**
-   - Ghosts simply move toward the **neighboring walkable tile closest to the player**.
+   - Ghosts simply move toward the neighboring walkable tile closest to the player.
    - Efficient, simple, and faithful to the arcade game.

 3. **Hybrid Approach (final choice)**
-   - Pacman’s method worked in most cases, but failed in **tight enclosures** (e.g., ghost house), where ghosts can’t move backward and risk interpolating into walls (causing `nil` references).
+   - Pacman’s method worked in most cases, but failed in tight enclosures (e.g., ghost house), where ghosts can’t move backward and risk interpolating into walls (causing `nil` references).
    - Solution: use **Pacman’s neighbor-check** method by default, but fall back on **BFS** when ghosts need to escape the enclosure.
    - This combination kept gameplay authentic while solving edge cases.